 The trademark single-pedestal tulip base is made from strong cast aluminum which supports a heavy, satin-finished lacquer top.
 While the table is the definition of mid-century design, it can work in pretty much every aesthetic so long as you put thought into the chairs you pair it with.
 If you do want to stay true to Sarrinen’s vision, order up the matching tulip chairs.

 An oval dining table is a great compromise between square and round options, and it's an eye-catching way to shape up a boxy space.
 This mid-century table from Article pairs sculptural rubberwood legs with a veneered, starburst-style top that delivers just the retro glamour we're after.

 The table is built to fit four to six people, but reviewers note that it's generously sized and could really fit more.
 Many people are also quick to note that it doesn't scratch or stain easily.

-Birchlane's Rory dining table is just the romantic touch your farmhouse-style home needs.
+Wayfair's Fortunato Dining Table is just the multifunctional touch your farmhouse-style home needs.
 Since it's extendable, it's a great option for those with smaller dining spaces who only need extra seating on special occasions.

-The antique-looking table features an extra leaf which transforms it from a dining space for six to seating for eight in a matter of minutes.
-The Rory table is crafted from solid poplar wood and finished with a slightly worn whitewash that lends it a shabby chic feel.
+The classic table features an extra leaf which transforms it from a dining space for six to seating for eight in a matter of minutes.
+It's crafted from solid walnut and finished with a natural grain that lends it an almost vintage feel.